vinaykagithapu/Arduino/sensors/flame/demos/infrared-flame-sensor-passive-buzzer/README.md

-# Sound Sensor - LED
+# IR Flame Sensor - Passive Buzzer
 - This demonstration showcases a sample Arduino project designed to trigger alarms when a flame is detected at a certain distance.

 # Getting Started